-The Truth and Reconciliation Project will be structured as two separate, but connected, art exhibits that will be shown one after the other at the Art Gallery of Bancroft in the Summer/Fall of 2023.
+The Truth and Reconciliation Project is structured as two separate, but connected, art exhibits that will be shown one after the other at the Art Gallery of Bancroft in the Summer/Fall of 2023.
 Each exhibition will feature a unique mix of artwork and artists.
 We hope to expand this exhibit to other communities in the future.

 Truth